Latin League: Roman leadership of the League

 During the reign of Tarquinius Superbus, the Latins were persuaded to acknowledge the leadership of Rome.
 The treaty with Rome was renewed, and it was agreed that the troops of the Latins would attend on an appointed day to form a united military force with the troops of Rome.
 That was done, and Tarquin formed combined units of Roman and Latin troops.

 The early Roman Republic formed an alliance with the Latin League in 493 BC.
 According to Roman tradition, the treaty, the Foedus Cassianum, followed a Roman victory over the league in the Battle of Lake Regillus.
 It provided that both Rome and the Latin League would share loot from military conquests (which would later be one of the reasons for the Latin War 341–338 BC) and that any military campaigns between the two would be led by Roman generals.
 The alliance helped repel attacks from such peoples as the Aequi and the Volsci, tribes of the Apennine Mountains, who were prevented from invading Latium by the blending of armies.

 It is still unclear if the Latins had accepted Rome as a member of the League, or if the treaty had been signed as between Rome and the Latin League.

 Wars with Rome

 During the Roman Kingdom and the early-to-mid Roman Republic there were numerous disputes between Rome and the Latins, which led to a number of wars between Rome and individual Latin cities and occasionally with the entire league.

 The increasing power of Rome gradually led to its domination of the league.
 The renewal of the original treaty in 358 BC formally established Roman leadership and eventually triggered the outbreak of the Latin War (343–338 BC).
 Following the Roman victory, the league was dissolved.

-After 338 BC, the end of the Latin league, Rome renamed the cities municipia and established coloniae inside them.
-This meant that the towns were now ruled by Rome (or the Roman Republic) and that the people living there were considered Roman colonists.
+After 338 BC, once the Latin league ceased, Rome renamed the cities municipia and established coloniae inside them.
+This meant that the towns were now ruled by Rome and that the people living there were considered Roman colonists.

-Cities

-Alba Longa (founder – destroyed in the mid-7th century BC), Ardea, Aricia, Cameria (destroyed in 502 BC), Cora, Lanuvium, Lavinium, Pometia, Tibur, and Tusculum.